Even if you can't eat eggs there are still a wide range of cookie recipes that you can choose from for your next morning or afternoon tea.

 These are absolutely the most amazing chocolate chip cookies ever!
 They are crisp on the outside yet soft and chewy in the middle and delicious chocolate chips are spread throughout them making them even more of a scrumptious treat.

-This is a fabulously economical cookie recipe - its variations are only limited by your imagination.
-I have included some variation suggestions for this recipe - including a freezer variation in the notes.
+This is a fabulously economical cookie recipe, they can be left as vanilla biscuits or you can add any flavourings of your choice - its variations are only limited by your imagination.
+I have included some variation suggestions for this recipe, including a freezer variation, in the notes.

 I call these the ultimate chocolate chip cookies, because they are super easy to make and bake.
 They make the perfect pick me up, put a smile on your dial gift.
 They also happen to be dangerously moreish.
 Tip. to get super light airy cookies every time, cream butter and caster sugar until it looks similar to texture to whipped cream.
 Bake these strictly to the 8 minutes baking time.